-Since Tacoma Power must be prepared to meet our customers' needs during prolonged periods of extreme hot or cold, we also try to predict changes in power revenue and costs associated with varying weather patterns from one year to the next.
+Since Tacoma Power must be prepared to meet our customers' needs during prolonged periods of extreme hot or cold.
+In addition to those extreme events, we also need to predict overall changes in weather patterns from one year to the next.
 That's no small task.